hyperledger/fabric-private-chaincode/README.md

 an enclave.
 Furthermore, Fabric extensions for chaincode enclave registration and transaction verification are provided.

-This lab proposes an architecture to enable Secure Chaincode Execution using Intel SGX for Hyperledger Fabric as presented and published in the paper:
+This lab proposes an architecture to enable private chaincode execution using Intel SGX for Hyperledger Fabric as presented and published in the paper:

 * Marcus Brandenburger, Christian Cachin, Rüdiger Kapitza, Alessandro